Adamcjc01/Model-Rocket-Sim/README.md

 In the bottom of the code in the main function are the global rocket variables that can be set:

-  These are for the basic newtonian physics
+  These are for the basic newtonian physics:

 	total_impulse = Newton metres per second of the motor duration_of_thrust = in seconds

-  These are for the shared variables
+  These are for the shared variables:

 	liftoff_weight = in kgs
 	frontal_area = in metres squared
 	propellant_weight = in kgs

   There are 4 motor profiles taken from the NAR website and hard-coded
-	these are used for aerodynamic profile motor = Motor can be A,B,C or D
+	these are used for aerodynamic profile:

+  motor = Motor can be A,B,C or D